The Escape Hatch

 The Data Nobody Wanted

-When one research team finally did what the field had avoided for decades — systematically documenting adverse effects across a large sample of meditation practitioners — the findings were difficult to dismiss.
+When one research team finally did what the field had avoided for decades — systematically documenting adverse effects across a large sample of practitioners — the findings were difficult to dismiss.

 They found practitioners who had lost the ability to feel emotions at all, not just negative ones.
 People who could no longer feel pleasure.
 People who reported that their sense of connection to loved ones had simply vanished — including, in several cases, the felt sense of affection for their own children.
-Not anger, not resentment, not estrangement.
+Not anger, not resentment.
 Just absence.
 The emotional valence had been turned down across the board, positive and negative alike, leaving something that looked from the outside like equanimity but felt from the inside like nothing.

 The Trauma Inversion

-For trauma survivors, the mismatch between the standard instruction and the practitioner's actual needs can be especially severe.
-The contemplative framework is built on a particular assumption about the nervous system: that it's fundamentally healthy but noisy, and that calming it down through focused attention and equanimity will reveal something clear and stable underneath.
+The contemplative framework is built on a particular assumption: the nervous system is fundamentally healthy but noisy, and calming it down will reveal something clear and stable underneath.
 For someone whose baseline is an overactive but basically regulated system, this assumption is probably close enough to true.

-But depersonalization — the clinical term for feeling detached from yourself, like you're watching your own life from behind glass — is also a well-documented trauma response.
+There's a deeper structural problem too.
+The non-dual goal — seeing through the illusion of a fixed self — structurally resembles the dissociation that trauma causes.
 The nervous system, unable to cope with overwhelming experience, dissociates.
 The felt sense of self fragments.
 You stop feeling like a real person inhabiting a real body.

 The contemplative framework says: this is insight.
 Keep going.
 The clinical framework says: this is a symptom.
 You need different support.
 And a traumatized meditator, encountering depersonalization on retreat, has almost no way to distinguish between the two from the inside.
 The practice is telling them to do more of what their nervous system is already doing too much of.

 This produces what I think of as a shame loop.
-The practitioner, experiencing increased suffering rather than the promised relief, concludes that they must be doing it wrong.
+The practitioner, experiencing increased suffering rather than the promised relief, concludes they must be doing it wrong.
 Or worse: that they're fundamentally broken in some way that meditation can fix for other people but not for them.
 They practice harder, which exacerbates the problem, which deepens the sense of personal failure.
 The loop sustains itself because the framework doesn't have the vocabulary to say "this practice is not appropriate for your current condition."
 It only has the vocabulary to say "you haven't practiced enough."

 What a Dosage Model Would Look Like